theforeman/foreman-documentation/guides/README.md

 To show a piece of content only for the `katello` build:

 	ifdef::katello[]
-	NOTE: This part is only relevant for Foreman with the Katello plug-in. endif::[]
+	NOTE: This part is only relevant for Foreman with the Katello plugin. endif::[]

 To hide a piece of content for `katello` that will be shown for all other builds:

 	ifndef::katello[]
-	NOTE: This part is relevant for Foreman without the Katello plug-in, but also Satellite and orcharhino. endif::[]
+	NOTE: This part is relevant for Foreman without the Katello plugin, but also Satellite and orcharhino. endif::[]

 Use comma for logic "or":

 	ifdef::katello,satellite[]
-	NOTE: This part is only relevant for deployments with Katello plug-in or in Satellite environment. endif::[]
+	NOTE: This part is only relevant for deployments with Katello plugin or in Satellite environment. endif::[]

 Some files are included in different contexts, there are attributes to find the correct context.